Archi23-GIT/SMS2Call/README.md

 - Write an SMS to the recipient's address

 The application simplifies these procedures to click the last number call and that's all.

+Version info:
+v1.7.1
+New ListView added

+v1.6
+Visual corrections

+v1.5
+The option of selecting the type of information in the connection log has been added

+v1.4
+Information about the privacy policy has been added with the necessity of giving consent

+v1.3
+The application is intended for service providers who use telephone connections (many) in contact with customers with feedback via SMS.
+SMS2Call allows you to send a standardized SMS to the clinics you talked to.